- 4 ounces Ketel One vodka

 Combine all ingredients in a martini shaker except the orange slices with a good amount of ice.
 Shake for a few seconds, then strain the the drink into a martini glass.
 Garnish with the orange slices.
 (Optional) Dampen the martini glass rim and dip lightly in white sugar.

 Lindsay Boxer, Cindy Thomas, Claire Washburn and Jill Bernhardt, the stars of 1st to Die and 2nd Chance, are the founding members of the Women's Murder Club.
 Later, in 4th of July, Yuki Castellano joins the Club.
 Together, they solve crimes in their home city of San Francisco, and often meet up to talk about clues and life over Mexican food and drinks at Susie's.
-The latest Women's Murder Club novel, 10th Anniversary, is in stores now!
+The latest Women's Murder Club novel, 14th Deadly Sin, is on sale May 4th, 2015!

 Meet Lindsay Boxer, a homicide detective for the San Francisco Police Department.
 Lindsay is five foot ten.
 She was a sociology major and graduated from San Francisco State (to which she transferred from Berkeley when she found out that her mother had breast cancer).
 She loves beer and butterscotch praline ice cream.
 She has a border collie named Martha.
 She enjoys running, loves to read travel books and mysteries and her secret hobby is tai chi.